oasci/pitt-biosc1540-2024s/biosc1540/modules/prelims/nucleic-acids.md

 The primary structure of a purine is two carbon-nitrogen rings.
 Cytosine, thymine, and uracil are classified as pyrimidines which have a single carbon-nitrogen ring as their primary structure (Figure 1).
 Each of these basic carbon-nitrogen rings has different functional groups attached to it.
-In molecular biology shorthand, the nitrogenous bases are simply known by their symbols A, T, G, C, and U.
+In molecular biology shorthand, the nitrogenous bases are simply known by their symbols `A`, `T`, `G`, `C`, and `U`.
-DNA contains A, T, G, and C whereas RNA contains A, U, G, and C.
+DNA contains `A`, `T`, `G`, and `C` whereas RNA contains `A`, `U`, `G`, and `C`.

 The pentose sugar in DNA is deoxyribose, and in RNA, the sugar is ribose (Figure 1).
 The difference between the sugars is the presence of the hydroxyl group on the second carbon of the ribose and hydrogen on the second carbon of the deoxyribose.
 The carbon atoms of the sugar molecule are numbered as 1′, 2′, 3′, 4′, and 5′ (1′ is read as "one prime").
-The phosphate residue is attached to the hydroxyl group of the 5′ carbon of one sugar and the hydroxyl group of the 3′ carbon of the sugar of the next nucleotide, which forms a 5′--3′ phosphodiester linkage.
+The phosphate residue is attached to the hydroxyl group of the 5′ carbon of one sugar and the hydroxyl group of the 3′ carbon of the sugar of the next nucleotide, which forms a 5′&ndash;3′ phosphodiester linkage.
-The phosphodiester linkage is not formed by simple dehydration reaction like the other linkages connecting monomers in macromolecules: its formation involves the removal of two phosphate groups.
+The phosphodiester linkage is not formed by a simple dehydration reaction like the other linkages connecting monomers in macromolecules: its formation involves the removal of two phosphate groups.
 A polynucleotide may have thousands of such phosphodiester linkages.

 ### Double-Helix Structure